jankammerath/snippetd/README.md

 # snippetd

-A Linux daemon serving an API that allows executing, interpreting or compiling source code from various programming languages using containerd and containers from the docker hub.
+A Linux daemon serving an API that allows executing, interpreting or compiling **code snippets** from various programming languages using containerd and containers from the docker hub.

 ![Hello World in PHP using Postman](doc/postman-php.png)